 In addition to completing all coursework, candidates are required to:

-- Attend mandatory orientation in Oxford, MS
+- Attend mandatory orientation

 In addition to coursework, candidates are required to: